ianlutzker/git/README.md

 >
 > git push -u origin main

-## How to clone a GitHub repository to your computer
+## Clone a GitHub repository to your computer

 Make sure to **change the current working directory** to the location where you want the cloned directory and run this command after:

 > git clone https://github.com/USERNAME/REPOSITORY

+## Remove a single file from remote repository only

+> git rm --cached file.txt

+Commit and push again

+## Remove a single folder from remote repository only

+> git rm --cached -rf .folder

+Commit and push again

+## Remove a single file from local and remote repository

+> git rm file.txt

+Commit and push again

+## Remove a single folder from local and remote repository

+> git rm -rf .folder

+Commit and push again